CG Principle

 Remuneration

-In 2023, the Board of Directors resolved to approve the revised remuneration structure of directors of the Company by increasing the annual fee but maintaining the attendance fee approved by the 2023 Annual General Meeting of Shareholders as detailed below:
+In 2024, the Board of Directors resolved to approve the annual remuneration and meeting attendance of the directors at the same rate as 2023, which have been approved by the AGM as detailed below:

 Directors